SAP-samples/teched2023-DA285v/exercises/ex3/README.md

 ## Exercise 3.1 Import OSM Street Network Data<a name="31"></a>

-Follow the same approach described in exercise 2 and use the Database Explorer to import `STREET_NETWORK.tar.gz`.
+Follow the same approach described in exercise 2 and use the Database Explorer to import `STREET_NETWORK.tar.gz` which is found in the [data folder](../../data/).
 You should then see the three street network tables in the catalog browser.

 ![](images/tabs.png)